United States Capitol Police: Capitol Police Board

+Current board members are listed below by order of tenure.

 History

 The history of the United States Capitol Police dates back to 1801 when Congress moved from the city of Philadelphia to the newly constructed Capitol Building in Washington, D.C.
 At the time, Congress appointed one watchman to protect the building and Congressional property.

 The police were formally created by Congress in 1828 following the assault on John Adams II, the son of John Quincy Adams, in the Capitol rotunda.
 The United States Capitol Police had as its original duty the provision of security for the United States Capitol.

 Its mission has expanded to provide the congressional community and its visitors with a variety of security services.
 These services are provided through the use of a variety of specialty support units, a network of foot and vehicular patrols, fixed posts, a full-time Containment and Emergency Response Team (CERT), K-9, a Patrol/Mobile Response Division and a full-time Hazardous Devices and Hazardous Materials Sections.

 In 1979, the Capitol Police got a separate chief of police; the role had previously been filled by officers of the Metropolitan Police Department.

 In 2005 Congress established the United States Capitol Police (USCP) Office of Inspector General (OIG) as a legislative agency.
-The Inspector General heads OIG, supervises and conducts audits, inspections, and investigations involving USCP programs, functions, systems, and operations, and reports directly to the Capitol Police Board.
+The inspector general heads OIG, supervises and conducts audits, inspections, and investigations involving USCP programs, functions, systems, and operations, and reports directly to the Capitol Police Board.

 The Library of Congress Police were merged into the force in 2009.

-The Sergeant at Arms of the U.S. House of Representatives is a member of the Capitol Police Board and reports to the Speaker of the House.

 Prior to 2021, four Capitol police officers had died in the line of duty.

 1998 shooting at the Capitol

 On July 24, 1998, a shooting occurred at a security checkpoint inside the Capitol, killing one U.S. Capitol police officer.
-Another Capitol police officer was killed when the assailant entered Majority Whip Tom DeLay's (R-TX-22) office.
+Another Capitol Police officer was killed when the assailant entered Majority Whip Tom DeLay's (R-TX-22) office.

 Racial discrimination

 Since 2001, more than 250 Black officers have sued the Capitol Police over allegations of racism.
-After the 2021 storming of the Capitol by a pro-Trump mob, several Capitol police were suspended for possible complicity with the insurrectionists.
+After the 2021 storming of the Capitol by a pro-Trump mob, several Capitol police were suspended for possible complicity with the rioters.

-Even though Washington, D.C. is 46% Black, only 29% of the Capitol Police is.
+Even though Washington, D.C. is 46% Black, only 32.5% of the Capitol Police is.
 This is in contrast to the Metropolitan Police Department (for D.C.), which is 52% Black.
+(However, this 32.5% is higher than both the 24.8% rate in the wider metro DC/MD/VA area and the 12.3% in the country.)